ixc/ixc-django-docker/README.rst

 To enable, set the ``TRANSCRYPT_PASSWORD`` environment variable in ``.env.local`` and ``docker-cloud.*.yml`` files.

-* Much simpler in concept and implementation.
+* Much simpler than ``git-secret`` in concept and implementation.
 Bash and OpenSSH are the only requirements.

-* Needs only a password (no personal or other keys) to decrypt.
+* Needs only one password (no personal or other keys) to decrypt.

-* Automated encryption and decryption via git attributes.
-Easy to view diffs and stage individual hunks.
+* Automated encryption and decryption via git attribute filters.

-* Committing changes with a git client that does not support git attributes makes it surprisingly easy to accidentally commit unencrypted secrets.
+**WARNING:** Committing changes with a git client that does not support git attribute filters makes it easy to accidentally commit unencrypted secrets.

 Git-Secret (not recommended)